Neuroscience Institute – Patient Care and Treatment

 Top experts in clinical neuroscience use cutting-edge care

-At the Penn State Neuroscience Institute, we specialize in treating some of medicine’s most complicated diseases.
+At Penn State Health Neuroscience Institute, we specialize in treating some of medicine’s most complicated diseases.
 Disorders of the brain and nervous system get all our attention and compassion.
 An emphasis on brain research means you or your loved one gets the latest treatments.
 Our health care team works with families and caregivers to create unique plans for each patient.
 We strive to give you the best possible chance at wellness.

 - Acoustic neuromas